 - Brand: notPERFECTLINEN

 - NPL doesn’t *say* anything about long inseams, but they will do them at no extra cost!
 All you have to do is leave a comment when you check out asking for the inseam you would like.
 The dream!
 Many items are under $100, but have a long wait time (6-8 weeks).

 - My picks: Velocity tights (amazing) or the Cutout One-Piece

 - Athleta is a B-Corp and they have a big selection of tall leggings and shorts.
 They have joggers, leggings, and even jeans.
 They also have tall one piece swimsuits !!!! this is not a drill, people!!!!

 - My picks: The A-Line and Essential Dress (below)

 - Brass now makes multiple pairs of pants (their “all day pant” is in the top picture), jeans, and dresses in longer lengths.
 They are my go-to for ethical workwear–perfect for when your linen pants just don’t do the trick.
-Brass is also on the lower end of the cost spectrum for ethical clothing–if you want to use a $30 off referral code from me, you can do so here (I’ll get $30 to spend on more Brass..which I will do immediately).
+Brass is also on the lower end of the cost spectrum for ethical clothing.
+You can also get $25 off your first Brass order using code REBECCA25.

 - Brand: DiMiloc

 - I haven’t tried this brand yet but they make long length skirts and dresses in the USA.
 Anyone who has weathered the maxi dress trend at 6’0” knows that finding long enough dresses is a challenge.
 Prices are around $150 per item, but I found some cute stuff on sale for $80-90.

 - Brand: Amalli Talli